 When we had kids and made them for breakfast, it was a hit, of course.
 The pepperoni mixed with the eggs makes it…well… delicious, to say the least.

-Did you know one large egg has 6 grams of high-quality protein and that a protein packed breakfast helps sustain mental and physical energy throughout the day?
+Did you know one large egg has 6 grams of high-quality protein and that a protein-packed breakfast helps sustain mental and physical energy throughout the day?
 That’s good news for people of any age!
 (Thanks to Incredible Egg for that info!)
 Plus, eggs contain zero added carbs and sugar.
 That means you can eat a well-rounded breakfast during the week without feeling round yourself.
 Lol!

-Pour one beaten egg into the skillet and just scramble/mix it all together until the eggs are done.
+- Pour one beaten egg into the skillet

 That’s literally all there is to it.
 These eggs really are incredible because they are quick and the kids eat them.
 Do you know how hard it is to get kids to eat a nutritious breakfast with protein?
-That’s why we make them every day.
+That’s why we make them nearly every day.
 It’s a much easier way because the kids ask for them, it keeps them full until lunch and I feel good because they are eating eggs.

 While you are at it, you could make this Egg in a Basket recipe, too.
 I normally make this for Beau to go along with his Pepperoni & Eggs.

-Just take one slice of bread and cut a hole in the center with a lid or cookie cutter.
+- Take one slice of bread and cut a hole in the center with a lid or cookie cutter.

 - Crack one egg into a bowl and without mixing it, pour it right into the center of the bread.

-Cook the extra little circle, too (You’ll use this to dip into your egg later).
+- Cook the extra little circle, too (You’ll use this to dip into your egg later).

-Most people don’t flip their toast, but I do because I like the yolk to be just a little more cooked than most.
+- Most people don’t flip their toast, but I do because I like the yolk to be just a little more cooked than most.
 I flip the little circle cut-out, too, to make it extra toasty.